 The development of 6 national league teams including junior and senior wheelchair teams, men’s and women’s local league teams plus CVL teams of various age groups

-In 2012 our U18 team in their first season in the Premier League became National Champions.
+In 2012, our U18 team became National Champions in their first season in the Premier League.

-In 2014 our U18 team finished third in the National Championship
+In 2014 our U18's team finished third in the National Championship

 In 2015 our U13's team finished with a bronze medal at the National Championship

 and our Wheelchair team finished with a silver medal.